-- ✓ The Regional Economic Crime Co-Ordination Centre works with businesses offering advice and support on a one-to-one basis, and deliver staff awareness sessions to increase resilience of a cyber-attack. - ✓ The PCC Office has spoken with the National Federation of Independent retailers to encourage them to link in with the NEBRC to raise their awareness of Cyber prevent and protect for Business and explore potential
+- ✓ The Regional Economic Crime Co-Ordination Centre works with businesses offering advice and support on a one-to-one basis, and deliver staff awareness sessions to increase resilience of a cyber-attack. - ✓ The PCC Office has spoken with the National Federation of Independent Retailers to encourage them to link in with the North East Business Resilience Centre (NEBRC) to raise their awareness of Cyber Prevent and Protect for Business and explore potential routes to publicise these opportunities through their national, regional, and local networks.

-- routes to publicise these opportunities through their national, regional, and local networks. - ✓ The Cyber Crime Unit actively promote campaigns to advise businesses on how to prevent cyber attacks and fraud and signpost them to Police Cyber Alarm, which is a free tool to help members understand and monitor malicious cyber activity. - ✓ From April 2021 to the end of March 2022 there have been 64 businesses referred/signposted to Police Cyber Alarm. - ✓ The PCC's Office supports the roll out and development of shop/retail watch schemes and supportive partnerships that address business/retail crime.
+- ✓ The Cyber Crime Unit actively promote campaigns to advise businesses on how to prevent cyber attacks and fraud and signpost them to Police Cyber Alarm, which is a free tool to help members understand and monitor malicious cyber activity. - ✓ The North East Cyber Protect Network host webinars and face to face events addressing the cyber threats businesses face and providing mitigation advice in order for them to defend themselves and become more resilient.
+So far this year (Jan to August, the network has presented at over 80 events across the force area).
+The network have a suite of products available to provide support to businesses across the force area including staff training, cyber exercising (incident response testing), a cyber basic review and more. - ✓ From April 2021 to the end of March 2022 there have been 64 businesses referred/signposted to Police Cyber Alarm. - ✓ The PCC's Office supports the roll out and development of shop/retail watch schemes and supportive partnerships that address business/retail crime.